 Q18: Do you do ‘Pro Bono’ (reduced pricing or free) marketing work for non-profit or faith-based firms?

-Q19: I see all these design samples on this site...
-Is that really all your work or do you use freelancers?
+Q19: I see all these design samples on the site...
+Is all of this really your actual work?

 Q20: I am kinda freaked out over the “Jesus” reference at the bottom of this site…why shouldn’t I be?